 Hello Students!
 Here are a few notes about technology for the Championship Forestry Challenge.

 - Each team should bring one laptop to use for presentation prep.
 PCs are preferred.
 NO CHROMEBOOKS PLEASE.
-More than one per team is allowed but not necessary.
+More than one computer per team is recommended, but not necessary.

 - Your laptop must have: